shy2net/nodejs-angular-starter/README.md

 - `FooterComponent` - A simple sticky footer that always appear at the bottom of the page.
 - `LoginComponent` - A simple login with username and password which authenticates against the server.
 - `UserPageComponent` - A simple page that shows information about the currently logged in user with option of logging out.
+- `SocialLoginButton` - A simple container of social login buttons which also performs the social authentication itself.

 ## NodeJS